waihankan/De-Anza-RMP/README.md

 - Once installed, navigate to the registration page.
 The professor ratings will automatically appear next to each professor's name.
 - Click on the Extension button to check all the classes and professor ratings **sorted** in order of **Average Rating** and **Available Seats**.

+## Disclaimer

+By using this extension, you acknowledge that you have read and understood the [disclaimer](DISCLAIMER.md) associated with it.
+All risks related to the use of this extension are assumed by the user.
+The developer is not responsible for any damages or losses related to the use or misuse of this extension.

+Please read the [disclaimer](DISCLAIMER.md) for more information.

 ## Project Layout